BENJAMINNYAGA/HOMOGENOUS-ENSEMBLE-AND-HETEROGENEOUS-CHURN-DATASET/README.md

 [Churn Modelling Dataset on Kaggle](https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling) [scikit-learn Documentation](https://scikit-learn.org/stable/)
 # Credits
-This implementation is based on the work of Benjamin nyaga njiru
+This implementation is based on the work of Benjamin nyaga njiru.